bozo32/citation-checking-poc/README.md

 6. **Entailment Checking**
    - **nli-checking.py**: Uses Natural Language Inference (NLI) to evaluate whether there is supporting content in the cited record for the citing sentence.
      *Gradio interface.
 Requires pasting the citing sentence, editing for consistency with NLI expectations, pasting of full text of TEI, model selection and rolling window size selection.*
+   - **nli-checking-extended.py**: Uses Natural Language Inference (NLI) to evaluate whether there is supporting content in the cited record for the citing sentence.
+     *same as above with logging, contradiction and a framework to test the performance of NLI models*

 ## Integrated Workflow Explanation